jtylynn/handbook/Hiring Documents/Guide to Your Equity.md

 There are currently **10,000,000** shares of SOE common stock outstanding.

-Our 409A Valuation Report, which discusses the price per share of employee shares, is available (to employees only) [here](https://drive.google.com/open?id=0Bwj0rVaUQUXPaXREcklsZ0xuNTA).
-Any employee with questions about the report, our share price, or valuation should ask B.
+Our 409A Valuation Report, which discusses the price per share of employee shares, is available (to employees only) [here](https://drive.google.com/open?id=).
+Any employee with questions about the report, our share price, or valuation should ask POPS.

 **This guide is meant to help you understand the piece of SOE that you’re going to own!** Its goal is to be more straightforward than the full Stock Incentive Plan and Award Agreement, which both go into the full legal details.
 You should consult an employment attorney if you have any questions about navigating your stock options and before you make important decisions.